RobertArtigas/DCT2SQL/README.md

 IF you want me to continue improving this SQL DDL code generator, THEN send me an e-mail that you are using it.
  It might be useful to include your use case scenario and a description of why you want this improvement and how it helps the business you are involved in working.

-# DCT2SQL (SQL DDL Generator)
+# DCT2SQL (SQL DDL Code Generator)
-Clarion dictionary to SQL DDL back end templates.
+Clarion dictionary to SQL DDL back end code generation templates.

-This will take a clarion dictionary (DCT) and create SQL DDL for several back ends.
+This will take a clarion dictionary (DCT) and create SQL DDL code for several back ends.

 ## The current SQL back ends can have DDL template generated code are:
 *POSTGRESQL, MYSQL, MSSQL, SQLANYWHERE, and MIMER.*